joshjzaslow/LaTeX-jekkish/README.rst

 -   ((\* \*)) is used for template logic
 -   (((variable\_name))) is used for where variables will be rendered.
 -   ((= comments =)) are found between these characters

+As of version 0.3.3, an additional flag ``xelatex`` can be included in the YAML header.
+If detected, this flag will ensure that xelatex is used to compile the document, rather than pdftex.
+For conveniences' sake, an additional template is added to handle XeLaTeX.
+This document can handle two font-specific variables: ``serif`` and ``sans``.

 Command Line
 ----------------------